nico-lechatnoir/Anki-Templates/Templates/Minimal/README.md

 # Minimal Style Notes

-Changes that have been made to the [Minimal](minimal.css) template, adapted from [pranavdeshai/anki-prettify/themes/minimal](https://github.com/pranavdeshai/anki-prettify/tree/9d1a9cad9c047e3be4f804fc1958c93b132977ae/themes/minimal).
+The [Minimal](minimal.css) template was adapted from [pranavdeshai/anki-prettify/themes/minimal](https://github.com/pranavdeshai/anki-prettify/tree/9d1a9cad9c047e3be4f804fc1958c93b132977ae/themes/minimal).
 There are two notes types, Basic with a *optional* reversal and a Cloze Note.
 Both card types use the same file and changes to it will effect both cards.
-Major changes include fluid typography settings, allowing iPads to have same margins as desktops.
+Major changes include fluid typography settings and allowing iPads to have same margins as desktops.
 All styling should be called as `@import url('minimal.css');` from the card styling options and should be stored in the media folder.

 ## Note Types